 Of greater importance is my concern about whether or when there will be a ‘box’ for these children.
 On the other hand, why must there be a box at all?
 How are they beneficial, or who benefits from these abstract designations?
 These boxes were created with the knowledge that people of color were to be systematically denied access and opportunity freely afforded to whites.
 Moreover, it serves to separate and divide us from one another.

 We are told that we live in a meritocracy, but the race cards only demonstrate that our life and career success is not determined by intelligence or potential.
 And we are not judged by character or ability, but by which box we check.

 Which box do children of mixed heritage and racially- ambiguous appearance choose?
 Will there be such box, in full acknowledgement of them as whole, not fragmented, people?
 Choosing one box only demands that we dismiss the other.
 Is that fair to parents or children?
-Any other multi-racial children or adults?

 I wonder if I am the only person with these kinds of concerns for the future and for today?
-If so, let me know!
+If so, please let me know!